-- NEFCO's Procurement Guidelines

-14 'Prohibited Practices' as defined in NEFCO's Policy on Anticorruption and Compliance (adopted on 12 December 2019 and in force as of 1 January 2020):

-- a) 'Abuse' meaning theft, misappropriation, waste or improper use of property or assets related to the Project, either committed intentionally or through reckless disregard; - b) 'Coercion' meaning the impairing or harming, or threatening to impair or harm, directly or indirectly, any party or the property of the party for the purpose of improperly influencing the actions of a party; - c) 'Collusion' meaning an arrangement between two or more parties designed to achieve an improper purpose, including for the purpose of improperly influencing the actions of another party; - d) 'Corruption' meaning the promise, offering, giving, receiving, or soliciting, directly or indirectly, anything of value or any undue advantage, or any act or omission that involves the abuse of authority or functions, for the purpose of influencing or causing to influence improperly the actions of another party, or for the purpose of obtaining an undue advantage for oneself or for another party; - e) 'Fraud' meaning any act or omission, including misrepresentation or concealing a material fact, that knowingly or recklessly misleads, or attempts to mislead, a party for the purpose of obtaining a financial or other benefit or undue advantage for oneself or for a third party, or to avoid an obligation; - f) 'Obstruction' meaning - i.
+- NEFCO's Environmental and Sustainability Guidelines - NEFCO's Sustainability Policy - NEFCO's Gender Policy - NEFCO's Policy on Anticorruption and Compliance - NEFCO's Policy on Prevention of Sexual Exploitation, Sexual Abuse and Sexual Harassment (SEAH) - NEFCO's Procurement Guidelines - 16 "Prohibited Practices" as defined in NEFCO's Policy on Anticorruption and Compliance (adopted on 12 December 2019 and in force as of 1 January 2020): - a) "Abuse" meaning theft, misappropriation, waste or improper use of property or assets related to the Project, either committed intentionally or through reckless disregard; - b) "Coercion" meaning the impairing or harming, or threatening to impair or harm, directly or indirectly, any party or the property of the party for the purpose of improperly influencing the actions of a party; - "Collusion" meaning an arrangement between two or more parties designed to achieve an improper purpose, including for the purpose of improperly influencing the actions of another party; - d) "Corruption" meaning the promise, offering, giving, receiving, or soliciting, directly or indirectly, anything of value or any undue advantage, or any act or omission that involves the abuse of authority or functions, for the purpose of influencing or causing to influence improperly the actions of another party, or for the purpose of obtaining an undue advantage for oneself or for another party; - e) "Fraud" meaning any act or omission, including misrepresentation or concealing a material fact, that knowingly or recklessly misleads, or attempts to mislead, a party for the purpose of obtaining a financial or other benefit or undue advantage for oneself or for a third party, or to avoid an obligation; - f) "Obstruction" meaning - i.
 Deliberately destroying, falsifying, altering or concealing evidence material to an investigation; - ii.
 Making false statements to investigators in order to materially impede an investigation; - iii.
 Failing to comply with requests to provide information, documents or records in connection with an investigation; - iv.
-Threatening, harassing or intimidating any party to prevent it from disclosing its knowledge of matters relevant to a NEFCO investigation or from pursuing an investigation; or - v.
-Materially impeding NEFCO's contractual rights of audit or access to information; - g) 'Money Laundering' meaning - The conversion or transfer of property, knowing that such property is derived from criminal activity, to conceal and disguise the illicit origin of the property, or assisting any person who is involved in the commission of such activity to evade the legal consequences of this action; - ii.
-The concealment or disguise of the true nature, source, location, disposition, movement, rights with respect to, or ownership of property, knowing such property is derived from criminal activity; - iii.
-The acquisition, possession or use of property knowing, at the time of receipt, that such property was derived from criminal activity; or - iv.
-Participation or assistance in any of the activities above.
+Threatening, harassing, or intimidating any party to prevent it from disclosing its knowledge of matters relevant to a NEFCO investigation or from pursuing an investigation; or - v.
+Materially impeding NEFCO's contractual rights of audit or access to information;